mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

    Copy the code from the previous activecode.
 Then add these accessor methods to the Rectangle class:
    ``getWidth``, ``getHeight``, ``getStartPoint`` (it returns a Point object), and ``__str__``.
-After the class definitions, create a Rectangle object and use these four methods with it, displaying the results.
+After the class definitions, instantiate a Rectangle object and use these four methods with it, displaying the results.

    .. activecode:: ch_c1_7